echeran/smile-of-murugan/webbook/chapter11.md

-But Iḷaṅkōvaṭikaḷ's great poem, although a version of the widelyspread and obviously very old legend, is primarily a story of human proportions, of human love and passion, jealousies, infidelity, 1 Navy.
-216: ēti *lalan kavalai kavarra* | *orumulai arutta tirumāvunni*.
-*Puṟam* 278: en / *mulaiyaru* ttiṭuven *yān* (v.1. *mulaiyaruttiṭukuvan).*
-2 T. P. Meenakshisundaran, *HTL,* p.
-43.

-3 In the original poem, Vacantāmalai is a servant-girl and companion of Mātavi.

-4 In Cranganore on the West Coast, Durgā-Bhagavati is still worshipped as *Orraimulaicci* "The woman with one breast".
-Cf. also N. Vanamamalai, "The Folk motif in Silappadikaram", Proc.
-I *International Tamil Conference* *Seminar* II (1966) 138-63.

-5 There exists a number of beautiful bronzes of Pattiṉi of Ceylonese *provenience* (probably the best known among them being the great statue of the standing goddess in the British Museum, 10th Cent., and a small but charming sitting Pattiṉi from Trincomalee, 10th Cent.).
-Cf. also H. Neville (1887) (transl.)
-"The Story of Kovalan.
-Ceylon Tamil Version", Tamil *Culture* X2 (1963) 72-84.

-charity and forgiveness, so human in fact, that the *deus ex machina* appears more or less casually and as a non-essential factor, or is rather forced to appear by the logic of human passions and actions.
+But Iḷaṅkōvaṭikaḷ's great poem, although a version of the widelyspread and obviously very old legend, is primarily a story of human proportions, of human love and passion, jealousies, infidelity, charity and forgiveness, so human in fact, that the *deus ex machina* appears more or less casually and as a non-essential factor, or is rather forced to appear by the logic of human passions and actions.